The 32 Best Realistic Fiction Books for Kids

 Ghost runs and has been running since he was a small child.
 He started running when his father chased him down to the street with a loaded gun and he has not stopped since.

-Now, he has been chosen for an elite track team that could go to the junior Olympics if Ghost can get his act together.
+Now, he has been chosen for an elite track team that could go to the Junior Olympics if Ghost can get his act together.
 He has natural, raw talent that can send him all the way if he can stop his past from catching up to him.
-This National Book Award Finalist for Young People’s Literature is the perfect realistic fiction book for an 11-year-old.

 Realistic Historical Fiction Books